Keen Galaxy Modding Tutorial (by Ceilick)

 If all goes well, you should see a list of everything modkeen has exported followed by the word

-- Note: If you are using a 64 bit version of windows modkeen may not run through the command prompt.
+- Note: If you are working under Windows 64-bit, modkeen may not run through the command prompt.
 You can run it instead by dropping modkeen.exe onto DOSBox.exe and then typing:

 modkeen -episode=4 -export -bmpdir="BMP"

 - Note: If you don't want to type all commands all over again you can create a script file to speed up the process.
 Simply open up a simple text editor, paste in the commands:

 modkeen -episode=4 -export -bmpdir="BMP"and save it as "modexp" with the .bat extension.
 Afterwards just double click the new created batch file or type